Sapoconchus/node_avanzado/ReadMe.md

 AnunciaLOL requires [Node.js](https://nodejs.org/) v4+ to run and a MongoDB database deployed on local computer.

 The DB is based on mongoDB so if you don't have it installed on your computer, you ought to go to their website [MongoDB](www.mongodb.com) and follow their installation guide and use instructions.

+You must rename ".env.example" to ".env" and use your own config.

 To correctly use anunciaLOL, first, download this repo.
 Then, install the dependencies and devDependencies, launnch your [DB](https://mongodb.com) and start the server.